fpjspro/fingerprintjs.com/content/index/ecommerce.md

   image: /img/uploads/fpjs_cover3.png
 invertContent: false
 hero:
-  title: Take e-commerce fraud prevention seriously with the most accurate browser
+  title: Take ecommerce fraud prevention seriously with the most accurate browser
     fingerprinting API
   description: "FingerprintJS is a 99.5% accurate browser fingerprinting tool used
-    to uniquely identify fraudsters on your e-commerce website.
+    to uniquely identify fraudsters on your ecommerce website.
 Stop fraudulent purchases, reduce coupon and promo abuse, and keep your customers' accounts safe with our flexible, developer-friendly API. "
   ctaText: Start Free Trial